OrNasri/Backup-file-system/README.md

 # Backup-file-system
-project made in Communication Networks course, in Linux. written in Python using Watchdog library.
+project made in Communication Networks course, in Linux.\n written in Python using Watchdog library.

 client.py - the client side.
 need to run it with arguments: